 If you and your loved one are having challenges discussing gynecomastia—and especially if you think there may be another underlying issue—visiting doctors may be in order.
 Starting with your teen’s pediatrician may make sense, but you may want to find out about their knowledge and philosophy related to man boobs.
 Some know surprisingly little about the condition; some can come off as dismissive.
 On the other hand, some are very experienced and can be reassuring.

 A visit to an endocrinologist, although probably not necessary, may also be helpful.
 You may want to have your teen’s hormone levels tested to make sure nothing’s amiss, and a doctor who specializes in the field should be able to discuss gynecomastia in depth.
 We’d also suggest you might go with your loved one to see a plastic surgeon with teen gynecomastia experience, and lots of it.
 Whether or not your teen needs—or chooses—surgery, these doctors have truly seen it all when it comes to man boobs and can provide a great deal of education.

 You already know that male breast reduction surgery is an option for guys with moobs.
 What you may not know is that the procedure can be performed on adolescents as well.
 It is a valid choice for many whose gynecomastia has persisted for two years or more and whose self-esteem is negatively affected.

-We have treated hundreds of teens with man boobs in New York.
+We have treated hundreds of teens with man boobs.
 It is one of our specialties.
 It’s a joy to work with these young men—surgery for them can be life changing, as it was for our patient, John.
 At a time when a guy’s self-image and character are being formed, it is a pleasure to make a positive impact.

 We would welcome a consultation appointment with your family.
 Give us a call at 561-367-9101.